 Amrita’s Breast Cancer Story

-(Image: 8 weeks post-surgery with a 21″ hip-to-hip scar and reconstructed breasts using my belly tissue.
+(Image from June 2013): 8 weeks post-surgery with a 21″ hip-to-hip scar and reconstructed breasts using my belly tissue.
 I got a boob job and a tummy tuck!)

 My breast cancer story is highly unusual… read on!